oschwengers/referenceseeker/README.md

 rm bacteria.tar.gz
 ```

-Alternatively, just use the aforementioned Docker image (oschwengers/referenceseekr) in order to ease the setup process.
+Alternatively, use the aforementioned Docker image (oschwengers/referenceseekr)
+in order to ease the setup process.

 ## Usage